Use local AI image description when you need privacy, cost control, or offline operation.

 Common failure scenarios include:

-• The input image file can’t be read due to file system permissions, path errors, or unsupported image formats
+• The input image can’t be read due to path, permission, or format issues

-• Local VLM server isn’t running or isn’t reachable at the configured endpoint (connection refused errors)
+• The local VLM server isn’t running or reachable

 Conclusion